Never mind President Uhuru Kenyatta lives in State House which is in Kilimani

-The recent shooting of 28 year old Kevin Omwenga inside his apartment at Galana Suites, in a gold scam deal gone sour, is not the first.
+The recent shooting of 28 year old Kevin Omwenga inside his apartment at Galana Suites, in what appears to have been a deal gone sour, is not the first.
 Or the last.
-Robert Bodo-who was seen leaving the scene of crime by Kevin’s brother, Wycliffe Omwenga-was arrested.
-The gun used, a Ceska pistol serial number B156623, was traced to Chris Obure, a renowned serial scammer, who has also been arrested.
-Bodo is Obure’s associate and bodyguard.
+Robert Bodo-who was seen leaving the scene of crime by Kevin’s brother, Wycliffe Omwenga-has been arrested.
+The gun used was traced to known scammer Chris Obure who has also been arrested.

 Just this July, Sheila Njeri Murage was found dead in a flower bed at Santonia Court in Kilimani where she had gone for a night of partying.
 Three suspects were arrested and later released on bond.

 Sharpshooter Dafton Mwitiki left his hotel business in Kilimani, went missing and has never been found-and might not

 Businesswoman Monica Kimani was murdered inside her apartment in Lamuria Gardens, Kilimani in September 2018.

 Television journalist Jackie Maribe and her then boyfriend, Jowie Irungu, now a gospel musician, were the main suspects.
 They were arraigned in court, held in prison and are now out on bond.